bnspalding/damask-esolang/README.md

 that works entirely in string transformations to produce two-sided poems.
 Tuning the encoded string operations to produce the correct set of affordances will come through iterative play.

-## Notes

-- I think it's more interesting and true to the metaphor to make things totally reversible.
-No operators that delete letters, make shift work on both sides rather than only left plus right.
-- figure out easier ways to target a specific length of characters.
-It should be easy to mark what chars to operate on.
-- add tools to find shift pairs.
-Like Brainf\*\*\*'s constant resource, a tool to search a dictionary for usable shifts would be great
-- use property tests to assert inverse functions / reversible operations (FLIP/UNFLIP), (PUSH, UNPUSH)

 ## Example
 an example of a poem to a poem